-- Accident only dog insurance is the cheapest.
-Often costing less than £5 a month, it is designed to help if your dog needs a vet's attention as a result of an accident - but it won't pay out for illnesses
+- Accident-only dog insurance is the cheapest form of pet insurance.
+Often costing around £5 a month, it is designed to help if your dog needs vet treatment as a result of an accident - but it won't pay out for illnesses.

-- Time limited dog insurance is the next cheapest type of dog insurance.
-It's a basic dog insurance policy designed to offer some financial help with vet bills if your dog needs treatment for a short-term illness.
-Importantly, the costs usually only cover a 12-month period; and if your dog's medical condition recurs, this type of insurance won't pay out.
-Time limited dog insurance typically costs between £5 and £20 a month.
-Time limited policies tend to have names like "Essential" (Petplan) and "Basic" (More Than).
+- Time-limited dog insurance is the next cheapest type of dog insurance.
+It's a basic policy designed to offer some financial help with vet bills if your dog needs treatment for a short-term illness.
+Importantly, the costs usually only cover a 12-month period, and if your dog's medical condition reoccurs, this type of insurance won't pay out.
+Time-limited dog insurance typically costs around £15-£20 a month on average.
+Time-limited policies may have names like 'Basic'.

-- Per condition dog insurance doesn't impose any time limit, but instead caps the total amount you can claim for any one medical condition that affects your dog.
-This cap is often £4,000 or £8,000; and the higher it is, the higher the monthly dog insurance cost will be.
-Per condition dog insurance usually costs more than Time limited dog insurance.
-More Than Classic is an example of a Per Condition pet insurance policy.
+- Per-condition dog insurance doesn't impose any time limit but instead caps the total amount you can claim for any one medical condition that affects your dog.
+This cap is often around £4,000 or £8,000; and the higher it is, the higher the monthly cost will be.
+Per-condition dog insurance usually costs more than time-limited dog insurance.

 Factor 2: Where you live